 - Hardness: 37-42

 “I have been playing table tennis for four years.
 I think Yasaka Rakza 7 soft is a very good rubber for beginners.
-It is very soft, forgives a lot, has a good grip.
+It is very soft, forgives a lot, and has a good grip.
 This is a typical rubber for all-around games.
 I have already tried a few rubbers.
 Very good for learning topspin.
-Good for both backhand and forehand.
-So far, I’ve played Rasanter 42 TSP Ventus Spin – and this gum is no worse than them.
-The throw angle is higher than in harder rubbers – which is logical.

 Yasaka Anti-power is a spin and a speed rubber.
 It can stop any kind of speed and spin.
 It is available in red and black colors with thicknesses of 1.5 and 2.0 for each color.

 A sound mechanism accompanies it.
 You will hear it as you play your offensive position.
-The top sheet is slightly grippy and, it has an elastic sponge.
+The top sheet is slightly grippy and has an elastic sponge.

 Yasaka anti-power 1.5 red is slower and easier to control compared to the others.
-It is the best option for classical defense since it is light in weight.
+It is the best option for classical defense since it is lightweight.
 Yasaka anti-power 2.0 is preferably used closer to the table during offensive play.
 Also, you can use it to set the tempo in the game before using your attacking side to finish the point.

-It is versatile in that you can use it for blocking and attacking simultaneously at the table.
-Yasaka Anti-Power’s features are combined with the characteristics of Mark V, Rakza, and extend.
+It is the versa because you can block and attack simultaneously at the table.
+Yasaka Anti-Power’s features are combined s of Mark V, Rakza, and the characteristics.
 Making it unique and equipping you with the right qualities to help you become a dangerous offensive player.